 This $2.3B-cost Philippine nuclear power plant issue is seemingly evocative to ponder upon this unequivocal question.
-Precisely, because the Bataan Nuclear Power Plant (BNPP) is supposed to be the only nuclear power plant operating in the Philippines.
+Precisely, because the Bataan Nuclear Power Plant (BNPP) is supposed to be the only Philippine nuclear power plant operation.

 Philippine nuclear power plant solution turns out a hoax

-Disclosed in one of his interviews in 2016, former Sen. Juan Ponce Enrile serving as Defense Minister of President Marcos, claimed that one of the top secrets for the BNPP construction was actually to serve as an avenue for the production of nuclear weapons (archived from the original article published here, retrieved 10-20-2020).
+Disclosed in one of his interviews in 2016, former Sen. Juan Ponce Enrile serving as Defense Minister of President Marcos, claimed that one of the top secrets for the Philippine nuclear power plant or the BNPP construction was actually to serve as an avenue for the production of nuclear weapons (archived from the original article published here, retrieved 10-20-2020).

 According to Enrile, should the Philippines had produced nuclear weapons as early as that time, the Philippines should have been the first Asian country to have nuclear weapons ahead of China, Japan, and North Korea.

-Enrile also said, correlating with our present West Philippine Sea dispute with China, that perhaps China would not dare to challenge or even “bully” us should we have already prepared with nuclear weapons ahead of them.
+Enrile also said, correlating with our present West Philippine Sea dispute with China, that perhaps China would not dare to challenge or even “bully” us should we have already prepared with the Philippine nuclear power plant as our weapons ahead of them.

 $2.3 billion taxpayers’ money wasted outright

 Needless to say, the taxpayers’ money amounting to $2.3 billion spent on its construction was put into waste.
-Also, the government failed to respond to its primary objective to addressing the prevailing oil and electricity crises as it was reported that BNPP could have supplied electrical power for at least 10% of the Northern Philippines should it became operational.
+Also, the government failed to respond to its primary objective to address the prevailing oil and electricity crises as it was reported that BNPP could have supplied electrical power for at least 10% of the Northern Philippines should it become operational.

 Unmasking the issue: Through the lens of business ethics approach

 Is the Philippine nuclear power plant worth operating?